-3.1 All children of compulsory school age, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.

-- 3.2 'Children Missing Education' (CME) are - Those children who become missing from education and their whereabouts are unknown, - those not registered at a school and - are not receiving a suitable education otherwise (i.e. Elective Home Education or alternative provision), - children on part-time timetables or those who cease to attend the school where they are a registered pupil.
+- 3.1 All children of compulsory school age, regardless of their circumstances, are entitled to an efficient, full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have. - 3.2 'Children Missing Education' (CME) are children of compulsory school age who are not registered pupils at a school and are not receiving suitable education otherwise - 3.3 Derbyshire County Council categorise CME pupils in the following way: - 'CME WASP (without a school place)' those whose whereabouts and circumstances are known to the local authority but who have, for whatever reason, been out of education for 4 school weeks or more - 'CME missing' those who are 'lost' are children who have apparently disappeared, usually with their families, and the local authority knows neither where they are, nor anything of their circumstances

-3.3 These children can be at significant risk of underachieving, being victims of harm, exploitation or radicalisation and in later life becoming NEET (not in education, employment or training).
+These children can be at significant risk of underachieving, being victims of harm, exploitation or radicalisation and in later life becoming NEET (not in education, employment or training).